Warewolf-ESB/Warewolf/README.md

 You can download the latest compiled release from http://warewolf.io

 Please note that Warewolf is built for Windows 7 and Windows Server 2008.
+[We do not yet support Win 8 and above](http://warewolf.io/ESB-blog/why-we-do-not-support-windows-8/).

 **LICENCE:** Licensed under [GNU Affero General Public License 3.0](http://www.gnu.org/licenses/agpl-3.0.html) or later